sanyal06/aws-labs-1/SAA_Lab02.md

 ### Activity 05 - Creating an Application Load Balancer

 Go to the Load Balancing section of EC2 dashboard and click on Target Group

 - Create Target Group
-- Target group name – MyTG
+- Target group name: MyTG
-- VPC – MyVPC
+- VPC: MyVPC
 - Leave rest defaults and click Create.

-Click on Load Balancers – Create Load Balancers
+Click on Load Balancers: Create Load Balancers

 From next screen, create an Application Load Balancer

-- Name – MyALB
+- Name: MyALB
 - Scroll down to the Availability Zones Section
 - Select the VPC in which you have launched the ASG
 - Select Public Subnets from both AZs.
 This is a critical step, reconfirm before going forward.